zntfdr/talks/2022 SwiftUI Lessons/swiftui_lessons.md

 ^Note how this view has no UI.

 [.code-highlight: 5,8]
-^Instead, the view declaration is delegated to and implemented by another view, FSListView in this example
+^Instead, the view definition is delegated to and implemented by another view, ActualUI in this example

+[.code-highlight: 6]
+^and, most importantly, this UI relies on our container data to decide what to display

 [.code-highlight: 7,9]

-^and, most importantly, we forward the business logic events to our model, which is where we gather the view state knowledge to decide what's next.
+^and we forward the business logic events to our model, which is where we gather the view state knowledge to decide what's next.

 [.code-highlight: all]
 ^Containers are just one example...